The Creative Life: A Conversation Series at UAlbany

 The Creative Life series is a major arts initiative of the University Art Museum, New York State Writers Institute and UAlbany Performing Arts Center in conjunction with WAMC Public Radio.
 Sponsored by The University at Albany Foundation, the series features live onstage interviews conducted by WAMC’s "Roundtable" host Joe Donahue with artists of national and international prominence in conversation about their creative inspiration, their craft, their careers and the demands of sustaining an artistic practice over time.
 A question and answer period closes each program.
 All Creative Life events are free and open to the public.

 Creative Life guests span the creative disciplines including writing, music, dance, choreography, visual arts, architecture, theatre, filmmaking and more.
 The series celebrates the depth and range of artistic practices, helps to demystify the creative process for the audience and explores what it means to dedicate one’s life to a creative pursuit.
 It is also intended to bring attention to the vibrant arts community on the University at Albany campus.

-Major support for The Creative Life is provided by The University at Albany Foundation with additional support from University Auxiliary Services and UAlbany's Alumni Association.
+Major support for The Creative Life is provided by The University at Albany Foundation with additional support from University Auxiliary Services.